NVIDIA-AI-IOT/deepstream_tao_apps/apps/tao_others/deepstream-heartrate-app/README.md

    Roll: -45 to 45 degrees

 ## Known Issue
 The HeartRateNet is a multiple input layers model.
 DeepStream can generate engine from such models but the implementation of buffer allocation has some problems.
-So if running the HeartRateNet sample application without engine, they will fail with core dump for the first time running.
+So if running the HeartRateNet sample application without engine, it will fail with core dump for the first time running.
 The engine will be generated after the first time running.
-When running the applications again, they will work.
+When running the applications again, it will work.

 Another workaround is to generate the engines outside the applications.
-Please refer to the TAO tao-converter tool document: https://docs.nvidia.com/tao/tao-user-guide/text/tensorrt.html
+The 'download_models.sh' script will download the HeartRateNet model.
+Please refer to the TLT tao-converter tool document: https://developer.nvidia.com/tao-toolkit-get-started